unosquare/passcore/README.md

 ## Customization and Configuration

 All server-side settings and client-side settings are stored in the <code>/approot/src/Unosquare.PassCore.Web/appsettings.json</code> file.
 The most relevant configuration entries are shown below.
-Make sure you make your changes to the <code>appsettings.json</code> file using a regular text editor like <a href="https://atom.io/">Atom</a>.
+Make sure you make your changes to the <code>appsettings.json</code> file using a regular text editor like <a href="https://code.visualstudio.com">Visual Studio Code</a>.

 - To enable reCAPTCHA
   - reCaptcha is enable in testing mode, please change the keys to use it with your application